-In the fourth quarter of each year, our Compensation Committee reviews the total compensation of each of our executive officers for the prior year, including an estimate of the incentive plan compensation for the prior year, a summary of all executive severance agreements and a calculation of potential change-in-control costs.
+In the fourth quarter of each year, our Compensation Committee reviews the total compensation of each of our executive officers for the prior year, including an estimate of the incentive plan compensation for the current year, a summary of all executive severance agreements and a calculation of potential change-in-control costs.
 Our Compensation Committee, at this meeting, also reviews appropriate compensation studies and surveys.
+After the review, our Compensation Committee finalizes and approves the design of the compensation plan for the upcoming year.